-Our draft recommendation is to retain the current practice
+Our recommendation is to retain the current practice

 The VACC's estimate of the loss per vehicle for bad debts does not appear to take into account that the current regulated fees compensate operators for non-commercial tows.
-That is, the current regulated fees are higher than they otherwise would be to allow for around five per cent of towing jobs resulting in a bad debt.136 The feedback we have received does not appear to indicate that
+That is, the current regulated fees are higher than they otherwise would be to allow for around five per cent of towing

-133 Essential Services Commission 2013, Periodic review of accident towing and storage fees: final report, July, pp. 60-62.
+120 Essential Services Commission 2013, Periodic review of accident towing and storage fees: final report, July, pp. 60-62.

-134 Essential Services Commission 2013, Periodic review of accident towing and storage fees: final report, July, p.
+121 Essential Services Commission 2013, Periodic review of accident towing and storage fees: final report, July, p.
 61.

-135 VACC 2018, Review of accident towing and storage fees 2018 Essential Services Commission, May, p.
+122 VACC 2018, Review of accident towing and storage fees 2018 Essential Services Commission, May, p.
 15.